loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   As can be seen no information outside of the actual values is stored.

-  Similar alignment should be done when storing variables on the system stack, but this is not enforced by this ABI, as the system stack is not used when passing variables.
+  Similar alignment should be done when storing variables on the system stack, but this is not enforced by this ABI, because the system stack is not used when passing variables.

   In @mappingMemToType we have seen more complicated memory mappings of types, specifically